Public Distribution System (India): Shortcomings

-Several schemes have augmented the number of people aided by PDS, but the number is extremely low.
-Poor supervision of FPS and lack of accountability have spurred middlemen who consume a good proportion of the stock meant for the poor.
-There is also no clarity as to which families should be included in the below the poverty line list and which are not.
-This results in the genuinely poor being excluded whilst the ineligible get several cards.
-Awareness about the presence of the PDS and FPS to poverty-stricken societies, namely the rural poor has been dismal.
+Several schemes have augmented the number of people aided by PDS.
+Poor supervision of FPS and lack of accountability meant that middlemen were able to siphon off a good proportion of the stock meant for the poor.
+Since the early 2000s, one state after another has been able to reform its PDS.

+There used to be lack of clarity as to which families should be included in the below the poverty line list.
+This resulted in the genuinely poor being excluded whilst the ineligible get several cards.
+After the implementation of the NFSA, the situation has improved to some extent.
+As a result of these improvements, it is estimated that in 2009–10, the PDS reduced the poverty gap index by 18-22% at the all India level.

 The stock assigned to a single family cannot be bought in installments.
-This is a decisive barrier to the efficient functioning and overall success of PDS in India.
-Many families below the poverty line are not able to acquire ration cards either because they are seasonal migrant workers or because they live in unauthorized colonies.
-Many families also mortgage their ration cards for money.
+This used to be a barrier to the efficient functioning and overall success of PDS in India before PDS prices were reduced as a result of the implementation of the National Food Security Act, 2013.

+Many poor families are not able to acquire ration cards either because they are seasonal migrant workers or because they live in unauthorized colonies.
 Lack of clarity in the planning and structuring of social safety and security programs in India has resulted in the creation of numerous cards for the poor.
 Limited information about the overall use of cards has discouraged families below the poverty line from registering for new cards and increased illegal creation of cards by such families to ensure maximum benefit for the family members.